Excse/arkoi_language/docs/functions.md

 ```

 The main difference is, that a short function is useful for getters, setters or other very trivial functions and thus is
 a "one liner".
-Generally there is no ``return`` inside a short function as the very first expression will be the result
+Generally there is no ``return`` inside a short function as the very first source will be the result
 of it.
 In summary those two "types" are just syntax sugar for the same thing.